Documents Needed to Sell a House

 • Proof of identity.
 Estate agents and solicitors must comply with money laundering rules, and will want you to prove who you are.
 Show them your passport, your driving licence, or your birth certificate, and have proof of address.
 You’ll also need to complete an ID1 form before the exchange of contracts occur on a property transaction.

 • Title deeds.
 These prove you own the home you’re selling, and show its boundaries.
-Your solicitor or mortgage provider should be able to help you find the deeds you need.
+Your solicitor or mortgage provider should be able to help you find the deeds you need, including a TR1 form.
 Alternatively, you can buy an ‘Official Copy Entry’ of your home’s title register and floor plans from the HM Land Registry website for £3.

 • Management Information Pack.
 If your property is leasehold, or if you pay service charges, you might need a Management Information Pack from your solicitor. (sometimes called a Leasehold Information Pack).
 Arranging this can take time, so ask for this early.